 Positions and education

-- 2006 — present : CNRS researcher, Bonsai bioinformatics group at LIFL, INRIA, Lille.
+- 2006 — present : CNRS researcher, Bonsai bioinformatics group (LIFL, Inria) and Algomus exploratory action (LIFL, MIS), Lille.

 - 2006 (4 months) : Laboratoire de biologie informatique et théorique (LBIT), Université de Montréal, with N. El-Mabrouk and J-E Duchesne